'This novel is one of his finest in a long and redoubtable oeuvre' William Boyd New York Times

 From renowned author Paul Theroux comes a fascinating atmospheric novel inspired by George

-forever . . . ' George Orwell Eric Blair stood out amongst his fellow police trainees in 1920s
+fixed forever . . . ' George Orwell Eric Blair stood out amongst his fellow police trainees in

-spent in the narrow colonial world of the Raj - a decaying system steeped in overt racism and
+years spent in the narrow colonial world of the Raj - a decaying system steeped in overt racism

-petty class-conflict - he would emerge as the George Orwell we know.
-Drawing on all his powers
+and petty class-conflict - he would emerge as the George Orwell we know.
+Drawing on all his

 tracing the development of the young man's consciousness as he confronts the social racial and